2028 Philippine presidential election: Background

 Bongbong Marcos, the incumbent president whose term will expire at noon on June 30, 2028.

-In the 2022 Philippine presidential and vice presidential elections, the UniTeam ticket of former Senator Bongbong Marcos of the Partido Federal ng Pilipinas (PFP) and Davao City mayor Sara Duterte of Lakas–CMD won, running on a platform that promised broad continuity of incumbent president Rodrigo Duterte's programs and policies.
+In the 2022 Philippine presidential and vice presidential elections, the UniTeam ticket of former Senator Bongbong Marcos of the Partido Federal ng Pilipinas (PFP) and Davao City mayor Sara Duterte of Lakas won, running on a platform that promised broad continuity of incumbent president Rodrigo Duterte's programs and policies.
 The two became the first presidential ticket to win since 2004 and the first president and vice president to be elected by a majority since the establishment of the Fifth Republic in 1987, defeating the Liberal-led opposition ticket of incumbent vice president Leni Robredo and senator Kiko Pangilinan alongside several other candidates.
 Being the only candidate of the opposition Team Robredo–Pangilinan alliance to be re-elected in the 2022 Senate election, (Note: Senators Francis Escudero and Joel Villanueva ran as "guest" candidates of the TRoPa, and did not endorse Robredo.) senator Risa Hontiveros of Akbayan emerged as the de facto leader of the opposition against Marcos and Duterte.

 During the Marcos presidency, relations between Marcos and Duterte worsened.
-Duterte left Lakas–CMD in May 2023 and later resigned from his cabinet in June 2024.
+Duterte left Lakas in May 2023 and later resigned from his cabinet in June 2024.
 On February 5, 2025, the vice president was impeached in the House of Representatives, following Duterte's controversial use of confidential and intelligence funds and her assassination threat against Marcos and his family.
 She became the first sitting vice president, and the fourth official in Philippine history, to be impeached.
-If Duterte had been convicted, she was to be removed from office and be barred from holding any government position, including the presidency.
+If Duterte had been convicted, she would have been removed from office and be barred from holding any government position, including the presidency.

 For the 2025 midterm Senate election, Marcos formed the Alyansa para sa Bagong Pilipinas (Alyansa) electoral alliance, while former president Duterte formed a separate slate of candidates under the DuterTen in support of the vice president.
 The traditional opposition led by Hontiveros fielded two candidates under the KiBam ticket.
 During the campaign period, former president Duterte was arrested on charges related to the Philippine drug war.
 In response, the president's sister, Imee Marcos, withdrew from Alyansa.
 Six Alyansa candidates won seats, while three DuterTen candidates were elected.
 Two winning candidates, Imee and Camille Villar (an Alyansa candidate), were guest candidates on the DuterTen slate.
 Meanwhile, both candidates from the KiBam ticket secured victories, marking a significant gain for the opposition.
 Duterte ally and incumbent senator Bong Go emerged as the top-ranking candidate in the Senate race.